GlenPr/stochastic_finite-difference_model/README.md

 R software for fitting and simulating the stochastic finite (SF) model (Pridham and Rutenberg 2023).

 # **Getting started**
 Download the latest release (tags, right hand side of screen).
-You can open sf.R in R and start fitting data now.
+Installation is unnecessary, you can open sf.R in R and start fitting data now.
 I recommend you read the vignettes which are written in R notebook (.Rmd) using RStudio.
 (You can read the .html instead but it is less convenient.)

 You should start with sf_vignette_fitsf.Rmd.
 You will need to source sf.R.
 You'll also need to enter the location of this repository's contents, which is stored in `outputDir`.